 Remember: Don’t make your readers do your job for you.
 Research before you start writing, link authoritative sources where relevant, stick to the topic, try to give readers practical ideas they can implement right away, offer them a unique insight, but most importantly, be informative.

 It’s not just about the experiences you’ve had.
 And it’s not just about the lessons learned from those experiences.
 It’s the direct and practical application OF those experiences to the daily lives of your readers.
 Hopefully having something to do with making something useful, like money.

 Here’s a tip for you: select either a Niche Topic or a Niche Market.
 Generalization will only succeed if you are:

 A. A celebrity whose fans will read anything you put out.
 The huge following celebrities have gives them enormous advantage over those without any background.
 Think about celebrity make up brand owners like Selena Gomez and Rihanna.
-A single announcement that they are going to launch a new product guarantees it will be sold out and talked about by every single beauty guru on all digital platforms.
+A single announcement that they are going to launch a new product guarantees it will be sold out and talked about by every single beauty influencer on all digital platforms.

 B. Similar to the first one, an influencer in the blogging industry.
 Authorities can get away with general talk.
 Beginners can’t.
 That is because they have earned the luxury by putting out great content year after year.

 C. If you are smart enough to fool your readers into thinking you are giving them something of the value.